code-biscuits/assorted-biscuits/README.md

   - default: `vscode.ThemeColor("editorLineNumber.foreground")`,

 - `assorted-biscuits.annotationPrefix` _string_ : Determines beginning of the annotation text.
-Empty string is acceptable.
+Emoji are allowed.
+Empty string is also acceptable.

   - default: `"// "`,